 Services at the Peabody Clinic will be billed to the patient’s health insurance.
 The cost to the patient will depend on their health insurance coverage.
 Please see the healthcare FAQ for more details.
 Students who want to be seen at the Peabody Clinic are encouraged to call their health insurance company and ask what their physical therapy and occupational therapy benefits cover.

 To make an appointment for physical or occupational therapy

 To make an appointment for physical therapy or occupational therapy, call the scheduling line at 443-997-5476.
-Alternately you may contact Charlene Kemp at 410-583-2664.
-If you are having difficulty making an appointment or have questions, email Andrea Lasner, the clinic manager, at PeabodyClinic@jhu.edu.
+Alternatively you may schedule an appointment through MyChart.
+If you are having difficulty making an appointment or have questions, email Andrea Lasner, the clinic manager, at [email protected].

 Alternative treatment modalities

 Peabody values a holistic perspective on the health and well-being of its students, faculty, and staff.
-Check back here for a link to resources for alternative treatment modalities and targeted fitness activities online and in Baltimore.
 Currently, online courses in Alexander Technique and Pilates are available to enrolled students.